Toni Morrison: The Pieces I Am + Q&A with gal-dem

 Inspired to write because no one took a ‘little black girl’ seriously, Morrison reflects on her lifelong deconstruction of the master narrative.
 Woven together with a rich collection of art, history, literature and personality, the film includes discussions about her many critically acclaimed works, including novels The Bluest Eye, Sula and Song of Solomon.
 The film also includes interviews with Toni Morrison’s peers and friends, representing a kaleidoscope of the top Black American creators of their time including Oprah and Angela Davis.

-The screening is followed by a Q&A hosted by writer, director and producer Danielle Dash, with a panel including author and poet PJ Samuels and more.
+The screening is followed by a panel discussion hosted by writer, director and producer Daniellé DASH, with author and poet PJ Samuels, and the Bernie Grant Arts Centre’s film programmer, Tara Brown.

 Approximate run time: 120 mins